serverless/components/README.md

 There is nothing to install when using Serverless Components.
 Instead, when you run deploy, the configuration you specify in `serverless.yml` will be sent to the Serverless Components Deployment Engine, along with any files or folders you specifiy in `inputs` that may be part of the outcome you are seeking to deploy.

 Please note that you can only have 1 Serverless Component in `serverless.yml`.
-We encourage this because we believe you should separate the resources in your Serverless Applications as much as possible, rather than put all of them in 1 infrastructure stack.
+We encourage this because it's important to separate the resources in your Serverless Applications, rather than put all of them in 1 infrastructure stack.

-**Note:** You cannot use Serverless Components within an existing Serverless Framework project file (i.e. a project file that contains `functions`, `events`, `resources` and `plugins`).
+**Note:** You cannot yet use Serverless Components within an existing Serverless Framework project file (i.e. a project file that contains `functions`, `events`, `resources` and `plugins`).

 ### Inputs